This page describes the signing RPC methods in MetaMask. Learn how to use the recommended signing methods.

 All early versions of this method lack later security improvements.

-We recommend using the latest version,
+Use the latest version,